ValoCookie/osu-Requests/README.md

 The **PREFERENCES** window keeps the stream-specific request settings together.

-## Queue commands
+## Queue command aliases

-Choose the Twitch commands viewers can use to display the queue.
+The default Twitch command for checking the active queue is:

+`!queue`

-Multiple aliases can be separated with commas.
+You can change it or add multiple aliases separated by commas.

-Example:
+For example:

 `!queue, !maps, !requests`

+Any configured alias can be used by viewers to display the current active queue.

 ---

 ## Preferred osu! app

 Choose which osu! client should receive links opened through osu!
-Requests:
+Requests.

 ### Windows Default